 2. Porthgain to Abereiddi

-The walk between Porthgain and Abereiddi gives you a chance to explore Pembrokeshire’s industrial past, while also appreciating its coastal beauty.
+The path between Porthgain and Abereiddi offers one of the best coastal walks in Pembrokeshire.
+It gives you a chance to explore the county’s industrial past while also appreciating its coastal beauty.
 The charming fishing port of Porthgain once was a hub of industry, exporting stone and producing bricks that were sent all over the world.
 Losing none of its charm the small inlet is now home to a pub, The Sloop Inn, fish restaurant The Shed and a number of galleries celebrating local artists.
 Start in the harbor and follow the coastal park south along the impressive coastline down to Abereiddi and visit the tiny beach of Traeth Llyfn along the way, be warned though that it is only accessible by steep steps and at low tide.

 Once you get to Abereddi Beach, take a look at the ‘Blue Lagoon,’ a former slate quarry that is a favorite jumping spot for coasteering groups and seals, who are often spotted swimming in the deep waters or basking on the rocks nearby.
 The walk takes around 40 minutes one way and is around 2 miles (3.2 km) - double that if you come back to Porthgain.

 Address: Porthgain, Pembrokeshire